Lakatrazz/Time-Stop-Mod/README.md

 **Crediting**
 * If you make a video for this mod, you can share it with me and I will consider adding it.
-* If you use this mod in a video, consider giving credit to the GitHub page.
+* If you use this mod in a video, make sure to give credit to the GitHub page, *cough* Oragani *cough*.
 * If you use this mod as a library for your mod, there is no need to give credit.